Mobile-Development-ASp-NET/Hospital-Project-AMGH/README.md

       - Blog

   - Patient Feedback - Majdi Nawfal
     - This feature allows a user to provide feedback upon visiting a doctor in the hospital.
 The feedback will be saved in the database, and all users will be able to see a list of the patient's feedback.
 Admin and logged in users will be able to add new feedback.
 Admin will be able to update and delete an existing feedback.
+    - Authorization was added, where everyone can see the list of feedbacks, while only logged in user(guest) and admin can add/create a feedback.
+Only Admin can update and delete it.
     - Model
       - Feedback